gandalf012/SentenceBert-20newsgroup-Classifier/README.md

 The following improvements can help to improve systems global performance:

 **Sentence-Bert embedding**:
-- Use Albert instead of distilbert to best encode corpus (Albert sentencepiece yield on better embedding than Bert Wordpiece)
+- Use `Albert` instead of distilBert to best encode corpus (Albert `Sentencepiece` yield on better embedding than Bert `Wordpiece`)
-- Fine-tune on more labeled data to improve models accuracy and use BatchSemiHardTripletLoss function for better training
+- Fine-tune on more labeled data to improve models accuracy and use `BatchSemiHardTripletLoss` function for better training
-- Use quantization (Onnx) to improve Albert Inference time
+- Use quantization with `Onnx` to improve Albert Inference time

 **Approximate Nearest-Neighbors library**: